EPPlusSoftware/EPPlus/Readme.md

 ## Improved documentation
 EPPlus 5 has new, separate sample projects for [.NET Core](https://github.com/EPPlusSoftware/EPPlus.Sample.NetCore) and [.NET Framework](https://github.com/EPPlusSoftware/EPPlus.Sample.NetFramework) respectively.
 There is also an updated [developer wiki](https://github.com/EPPlusSoftware/EPPlus/wiki).
 The work with improving the documentation will continue, feedback is highly appreciated!
+## Nuget feed for latest builds
+During the beta period and moving forward the latest builds from the EPPlus develop branch can be fetched from this [Nuget feed](https://ci.appveyor.com/nuget/epplus)